code-mentoring/learn/packages/api/content/paths/html/001-links/story.md

 Some times you don't want to take the train and cross the entire city.
 Maybe you just want to ride a bus for 4 stops.
 With hash links, it's possible to create a reference within the page.
 Here is the syntax:
 <a href="#about">About</a>

-You usually find links with this syntax in navigations menus.
+You usually find links with this syntax in navigation menus.
 In this case, after click in the About link, it will lead you to the About section, within the same page.
-The About section has to be wrapped by an HTML element with the id = "about", like this:

 <div id= "about"> This is the about section</div>

+The About section has to be wrapped by an HTML element with the id = "about".
+---
-##Clickable images
+## Clickable images
 When you use the <a> HTML element to create a link, it doesn't have to be only text, it also can wrapper an image for example.
 Let's say we have this bus.png image inside of a folder named img, and we want to use it as a link for a page with the bus schedule.
 The syntax would be like this:

 <a href="//bus-schedule">
 	<img source="img/bus.png" />
 </a>

-##Code is all about practice
+## Code is all about practice
 Let's create some links to our Zine!